tranvinh21/docker-lab/docker-standalone/README.md

   the same system, or you can connect a Docker client to a remote Docker daemon.
   The Docker client and daemon communicate using a RESTAPI, over UNIX sockets or a network interface.
-Another Docker client is Docker Compose, that lets you work with applications consisting of an set of container
+Another Docker client is Docker Compose, that lets you work with applications consisting of an set of container.

   ![Docker architecture](https://docs.docker.com/get-started/images/docker-architecture.webp)

 ### What is Docker deamon (dockerd)?